 Hours: 9:00 to 17:00 Closed: Closed during special events Admission: Free

 Located outside of central Hirado on the Kyushu mainland, this red-brick, Romanesque-style church was built in 1918 by followers who relocated to the area from Sotome and Kuroshima.
+Visitors are asked to give prior notice before visiting through this website.

 Elsewhere in Hirado